Course Offerings

 Prerequisites: Registration status: Year 3 or Year 4 in any discipline.
 A 200 level course in research methods (e.g., PS295, PS382, CS235, GG258, GS202, HE201, PO217, SY280, SY281) and PS282 or permission of the department.

-Notes: Students wishing to complete this fieldwork course must apply to the department chair for PS492* by May 31.
+Notes: Students wishing to complete this fieldwork course must apply by completing an application form for PS492* by April 30.
 Decisions about admission to this course will be based on a consideration of grades, appropriate preparation, an interview and the availability of fieldwork supervisors/faculty advisors.
-Decisions will be made by June 28th of that year.
+Decisions will be made by June 30th of that year.
 Students meet in-class 3 hours per week during the month of September.
 After this time, students work on their placement projects where student research teams spend at least 8 hours per week on placement-related activities.

 Students select an appropriate topic, design and carry out research, and write a thesis demonstrating competence in both content and method.
 Students meet regularly as a group with the instructor, and individually with a faculty advisor.
-All students wishing to complete a thesis must apply to the department chair for admission to PS499* by April 1 of Year 3.
+All students wishing to complete a thesis must apply by completing an online application form by the specified deadline early in winter term.
 Decisions about admission to this course will be based on a consideration of grades, appropriate preparation for a thesis and the availability of supervisors.
 Decisions will be made by June 1 of that year.
 All students not admitted to PS499* must take an additional credit in psychology at the 300 or 400 level, in order to fulfil the Honours Psychology requirements.

 For more information, see Honours Thesis.